Checklist for Jelly organisers

 Jelly Logo - casual get togethers for homeworkers & freelancers

 • Find a venue – see ‘Where to hold Jelly’ in the How to start your own Jelly guide.
 Are there any workhubs or coworking spaces near you?
-They have a natural synergy with Jelly as workhub owner Gavin Eddy explains in ‘The venue host’ section of the guide
+They have a natural synergy as workhub owner Gavin Eddy explains in ‘The venue host’ section of the guide.

-• Start to build an email list of people interested in Jelly
+• Start to build an email list of people interested in coworking.

 Getting organised

-• Ask your venue to also tweet/blog/add Jelly information to their newsletter/email their own list
+• Ask your venue to also tweet/blog/add information to their newsletter/email their own list.

 Biscuits for Jelly